GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

   <kbd>![sign-in](images/onboarding-for-macos/sign-in.png)</kbd>

-  3. Choose the appropriate login credentials to sign in with two-factor authentication:
+  3. Log in using your TechPass account credentials. <!--the appropriate login credentials to sign in with two-factor authentication:
      - If you are a public officer, use your [WOG ID](terms-definitions).
-     - If you are a vendor, use your [TechPass ID](terms-definitions).
+     - If you are a vendor, use your [TechPass ID](terms-definitions).-->

   <kbd>![log-in-to-gcc](images/onboarding-for-macos/log-in-to-gcc.png)</kbd>